Posted on April 03 2017

 Is Ice Safe?

-Ice therapy is very safe when used within the treatment time recommended.
+It's easy to take advantage of the benefits of cold therapy, but you must use caution when dealing with ice packs.
+Using ice for pain relief is very safe when used within the treatment time recommended.
 Don't use ice if you have the following conditions: rheumatoid arthritis, Raynaud's Syndrome, cold allergic conditions, paralysis, or areas of impaired sensation.
 Do not use ice directly over superficial nerve areas.
 In a study printed in the Archives of Physical Medical Rehabilitation (Jan/1994), the use of ice was tested on spinal cord-injured and able-bodied men.
 The results were that ice and cooling down the body temperature may evoke a vascular response to cold stimulus that may be mediated in part by the spinal cord and by supra-spinal centers, causing a change in blood pressure.

 How Should Ice Be Used In Conjunction With Exercise?